4nh51rk/blog/data/blog/supabase-relationships.md

     if (error) console.log("error", error);
   };
 ```
-In the above query, we are fetching the `id` and `name` from the `Users` table as well as `make` and `model` from the `Cars` table.

-This can also defined as a inverse relationship by setting a `user_id` on the `Cars` table.
+The above relationship can also be inversed, by setting a `user_id` on the `cars` table.

 ## Many To Many

-A post can have many tags, and a tag can have many posts.
-Again, to keep our tables simple, our `Posts` table will only contain a `content` column and our `Tags` table will contain a `name` column.
+A many-to-many relationship is where more than one record in one table is related to more than one in another.
+We can illustrate this by using posts and tags.
+A post can have many tags, while tags can have many posts.

 To define a many to many relationship, we need to define three database tables: `posts`, `tags` and `post_tag`.
-The general naming convention of the `post_tag` linking/pivot table is to take the two table names and put them in alphabetical order, underscore seperated and singular.
+The `post_tag` table is generally called a pivot table, and has a general naming convention of being in alphabetical order, underscore seperated and singular wording.

 This `post_tag` should contain two columns `post_id` and `tag_id`.
 We can summarize the relationship structure like so: